-Zenith Bank has shut down branches in Lagos State over the fear of attacks by angry Nigerians due to the ongoing naira scarcity as a result of the naira redesign policy by the Central Bank of Nigeria (CBN).
+Zenith Bank has shut down branches in Lagos State over the fear of attacks by angry Nigerians due to the ongoing naira scarcity due to the naira redesign policy by the Central Bank of Nigeria (CBN).

 Nigerians have been going through hardships in getting their hands on the new naira notes as the February 10 deadline approaches.

-This has led to attacks on some banks in the state, while states like Edo and Oyo have witnessed protests that degenerated into riots.
+This has led to attacks on some state banks, while protests in states like Edo and Oyo have degenerated into riots.

-On Tuesday, our correspondents who visited some banks in Lagos State found out that they had shut down operations due to fear of attacks.
+On Tuesday, our correspondents visited some banks in Lagos State and discovered they had shut down operations due to fear of attacks.

-The source, who craved anonymity, said despite the memo received late on Monday, they still went to the bank only to be told to go home for safety reasons.
+The source, who craved anonymity, said that despite receiving the memo late Monday, they went to the bank only to be told to go home for safety reasons.

 However, on getting to the bank on Tuesday, the Head of Operations (HOP) had to chase everyone home by 9:30am for security reasons.